openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 This allows you to reference a task or a pipeline from a private repository easily.

-Github app token are scoped to the owner or organization where the repository is located.
+GitHub app token are scoped to the owner or organization where the repository is located.
 If you are using the GitHub webhook method you are able to fetch any private or public repositories on any organization where the personal token is allowed.